 - 3. Attach Arizona Form 301, applicable credit forms, and your own schedules to the back of the return. - 4.
-If claiming a credit for taxes paid to another state or country, attach a copy of the other state's or country's filed return. - If you itemize, be sure to attach Arizona Schedule A(NR) and a copy of the federal Schedule A.
+If claiming a credit for taxes paid to another state or country, attach a copy of the other state's or country's filed return. - 5.
+If you itemize, be sure to attach Arizona Schedule A(NR) and a copy of the federal Schedule A. - Do not send correspondence with your return.